zeezee003/Netherat/Miscellaneous Files/Ember Wardens Journey.md

 Unwavering, you refused the offer, initiating a brutal showdown.
 The fight was chaotic—magic and glitching tech warping reality itself.
 In a wild twist, Eoran and the legendary Dayne swapped places through some arcane glitch tied to Shadowfell’s dark magic.

-Dayne’s return turned the tide, pushing you to victory, but not without cost—[[D&D - Player/00 Netherat/Voro]] was struck down, unconscious from the beholder’s deadly death ray.
+Dayne’s return turned the tide, pushing you to victory, but not without cost—[[Voro]] was struck down, unconscious from the beholder’s deadly death ray.

 ### Session 29 Recap — _The Death of Voro, Cygnus Ascends, and the Battle of Drens Begins_